apisearch-io/docs/ui/reference.md

 * target: is the dom selector, it can be an ID, or a class.
 * options: is the list of options in a selector.
-The name refers to the html text shown, and value is the field and the order of the option, being the used
+The name refers to the html text shown, and value it's the field, and the order of the option, being the used
 format: `field:order`.
 Fields should avoid `indexed_metadata` prefix, and order can have both `asc` and `desc` values.
 You can sort as well by score (`score`) or by distance (`distance`).
-Both don't need order, just these values as field.
+Both don't need to order, just these values as field.
 * classNames:
     * container: refers to the parent div class containing the widget.
     * select: refers to the select input.